Product Development and Integrative Technology

 Sustainable and innovative product development in practice

 In the 2nd semester, we put innovation and product development in the social and environmental context.
 We look at how to plan and project sustainable innovation.
-You will gain knowledge about life cycle analysis, the UN's global goals, sustainable design and product development and circular economy.
+You will gain knowledge about cradle-to-cradle, the UN's global goals, sustainable design and product development and circular economy.

-At the end of the semester, you need to prepare an innovative and sustainable project where you produce a product or establish process improvement.
+At the end of the semester, you need to prepare an innovative project where you produce a sustainable product or process improvement.

 Internship and Bachelor's project